RoundTower-io/aws_audit_msteams/README.md

 In our case the lambda runs in response to a timer trigger.
 The lambda is driven (generally daily) to detect, document, and report running assets on our AWS environment.
 The report output is sent to an MS Teams channel.

-# What are the pre-reqs?
+# How does this work on AWS?
-1. [Git][11].
-Whenever a you commit to this repo, you will drive the pipeline (below) and update the lambda function.
+1. Whenever a you commit to this repo (using [Git][11]), you will drive the pipeline (below) and update the lambda function.
 1. An [AWS build pipeline][12] called "aws-audit-lambda-pipeline" creates and updates the lambda function.
-1. An AWS [IAM role][14] that defines the permissions your function has
+1. An AWS [IAM role][14] defines the permissions your function has
-1. An AWS [Systems Manager Parameter Store][15].
-This will be where you keep the MS Teams webhook URL
+1. The AWS [Systems Manager Parameter Store][15] is where we keep the MS Teams webhook URL.
+This is sensitive info, so we keep it in the secrets repository.

 # What needs to be done on Microsoft Teams?
 1. Create a [webhook][16] for the channel you want output to go to.